Hiking Tips: How to Have a Sun Safe Stroll

 The best way to do this is to wear sunglasses and chapstick.

 You'll want to make sure to choose sunglasses that offer 100 percent UV protection.
 As for chapstick, choose a brand that has SPF already built into it.
 Don't forget to reapply throughout your hike!

 4. Hike at the Right Time

+The best time to hike is the early morning and late afternoon.
 The sun is at its strongest between 10 am and 2 pm.
 While it can be hard to avoid hiking during these hours, you should at least try.

 There are actually a lot of benefits to hiking before and after these hours.
 For one, if you hike late or early enough, you get to catch the sunrise or the sunset.
 And, hiking during these times means you get to avoid the crowds that the daytime hours bring.

 5. Stay in the Shade